top of page

 Meh, what the heck are pareos for?
 There’s actually a gorgeous one I’ve had my eye on and what better excuse to splurge than a luscious little chocolate hip roll here or there?
 Vavoom!

-I feel like there are food bloggers out there that elbow their way into your feed and there is no substance behind those styled pics, ya know?
-For somebody that cooks as much as Kirsty and I do, many a recipe has been a disappointment, we can tell you that and we want no part of it.
+For somebody that cooks as much as Kirsty and I do, many a recipe have been a disappointment and we can tell you that and we want no part of it.
 When we post something, it is tried and true and we 100% stand behind that recipe.
-Because if it don’t work, fugeddaboudit, we don’t post it.
+Because if it doesn’t work, we don’t post it.

 So if you’re looking for a soft, silky-fudgy chocolate gateau with a beautifully crispy top (that also happens to be gluten-free), this is it.
 Basta. 😉